What Is Radiation Therapy?

-Temple’s radiation therapists and nurses educate patients, deliver the prescribed therapy and assist and reassure patients during therapy.
-Consultations with other members of the Fox Chase Cancer Center at Temple University Hospital and Fox Chase Cancer Center – including medical and surgical oncologists, neurosurgeons, radiologists, pharmacists and pain management specialists – are easily arranged.
+Temple and Fox Chase radiation therapists and nurses educate patients, deliver the prescribed therapy, and assist and reassure patients during therapy.
+Consultations with Fox Chase Cancer Center and Temple University Hospital – including medical and surgical oncologists, neurosurgeons, radiologists, pharmacists and pain management specialists – are easily arranged.

-A variety of other Temple-based support and educational services are available for patients and their families:
+A variety of other support and educational services are available for patients and their families:

 Access to patient support groups, including groups for patients with specific types of cancer

-Introduction to Temple Radiation Oncology and facilities tour for new and prospective patients
+Introduction to Temple and Fox Chase Radiation Oncology and facilities tour for new and prospective patients